MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/security/app-control/application-control.md

 PowerShell detects both AppLocker and WDAC system wide policies.
 AppLocker doesn't have way to query the policy enforcement status.
 To detect if a system wide application control policy is being enforced by AppLocker, PowerShell creates two temporary files and tests if they can be executed.
-The files use the following name format:
+The filenames use the following name format:

 - `$env:TEMP/__PSAppLockerTest__<random-8dot3-name>.ps1`
 - `$env:TEMP/__PSAppLockerTest__<random-8dot3-name>.psm1`